tucats/ego/LANGUAGE.md

 the table data.

 ### tables.New("colname" [, "colname"...])

 This gives access to the table formatting and printing subsystem for Ego programs.
 The arguments must be the names of the columns in the resulting table.
-These can be passed as descrete arguments, or as an array of strings.
+These can be passed as discrete arguments, or as an array of strings.
 The result is a TableHandle object that can be used to insert data into the table structure, sort it, and format it for output.

     t := tables.New(":Identity", "Age:", "Address")

     t.AddRow( {Identity: "Tony", Age: 61, Address: "Main St"} )